 Working of a Payment Gateway:

-Suppose you are browsing your favorite online shopping website and all of a sudden, you found the shirt you have been craving for.
+Suppose you are browsing your favourite online shopping website and all of a sudden, you found the shirt you have been craving for.
 You add it to your cart and proceed to pay.
 This is where the payment gateway becomes active and comes into play.
 Here we go-

 - Firstly, you are supposed to click on pay and select a payment mode.
 COD (Cash on Delivery) is an offline mode, so it doesn’t require a payment gateway.
 But when you choose to pay by credit or debit card, you will be asked to enter the card details.

-- Afterward, the payment gateway will transfer the information from your payment portal (be it the website that you are using or any mobile application) to the merchant’s acquiring bank that will process the transaction.
+- Afterwards, the payment gateway will transfer the information from your payment portal (be it the website that you are using or any mobile application) to the merchant’s acquiring bank that will process the transaction.

-- The information regarding customer’s card is well encrypted by the browser in order to keep it safe from hackers and other threats.
+- The information regarding the customer’s card is well encrypted by the browser in order to keep it safe from hackers and other threats.
 It is sent from the browser to the merchant’s web server and is done by the means of SSL (Secure Socket Layer) encryption.

-- The acquiring bank then checks the funds in customer’s account to approve the transaction.
+- The acquiring bank then checks the funds in the customer’s account to approve the transaction.
 Once verified, the transaction is processed and you get a confirmation from the payment gateway.
 This process usually takes around 2-3 seconds.